nensipandya/Green-Stock-Analysis/README.md

 ## 2017 vs 2018 Stock Performance

 After running the code, there is vast difference between 2017 stock performance and 2018 stock performance.
-Only 2 stocks ENPH  and RUN produced a positi e yearly returns in both years.
+Only 2 stocks ENPH  and RUN produced a positive yearly returns in both years.

+ ![] (VBA _Challenge_2017.png)